FredHutch/sc-howto/samba/README.md

 The next troubleshooting step should be changing `log level = 2` to `log level = 4` in `/etc/samba/smb.conf` and restarting samba (`systemctl restart smbd nmbd`)

+### upgrading Samba

+if you feel adventurous you can upgrade to the latest samba release

+    add-apt-repository ppa:linux-schools/samba-latest
+    apt install -y samba

 ### msktutil